 So maybe we can call that trail cold for now.

 The obligatory Instagram hashtag seems pretty darn confused.
 There’s also a Yoga pose called “Lion’s Breath.”
-The Instagram tag shows a mix of fake cart brands (hello again, Dank!), yoga, and actual lions.
+The Instagram tag shows a mix of black market cart brands (hello again, Dank!), yoga, and actual lions.
 One thing there is not is any sign of a company making a vape cartridge called “Lion’s Breath.”

 Other ghost leads: